Why do so many women complain about bowel problems after hysterectomy?

 A woman’s chance of bowel injury (enterotomy) is about o.4%.
 This is most common during a laparoscopically-assisted abdominal hysterectomy.

 When they are not aware of a bowel injury during surgery, and it is not immediately treated, women will soon complain about fever and painful, tense and swollen abdomen.
 Untreated bowel injuries may lead to a life-threatening condition called peritonitis.

 Bowel problems after hysterectomy due to endometriosis

-Many women have bowel problems after hysterectomy due to endometriosis.
-Pelvic pain, diarrhea, constipation and pain during sex are common complaints of endometriosis that will not necessarily be solved with a hysterectomy.
+There are also women who have bowel problems after hysterectomy due to endometriosis.
+Pelvic pain, diarrhea, constipation and pain during sex are common complaints of endometriosis that will not necessarily be solved with a hysterectomy./

 Endometrial cells not only grow in the pelvic organs but can also exist in areas outside the uterus.

 Sometimes endometrial implants exist on the pelvic floor and on the front wall of the bowel.
 So if they are not removed along with the uterus, their hormonal activity will continue to cause bleeding, scarring, and pain.

 Bowel problems after hysterectomy are often a part of the healing process.
 But when your bowels don’t get back to normal and these issues insist months after surgery you should contact your doctor and have this checked out.